JCV has entered its fifth year of serving the community. A...

-Ordinance #ZTA19-03 to allow solar energy facilities consisting of photovoltaic panel technology to process as a principal permitted land use has been proposed by the Jefferson County Planning Commission to the Jefferson County Commission (JCC).
+Ordinance #ZTA19-03 to allow solar energy facilities consisting of photovoltaic panel technology to process as a principal permitted land use was proposed by the Jefferson County Planning Commission to the Jefferson County Commission (JCC).

 Solar renewable energy facilities site development standards must be provided in a concept plan including screening, fencing and decommissioning large arrays of photovoltaic panels, as defined in the amendment.
 In response to the proposed solar Zoning Ordinance, the County Engineering department recommended revisions to the Jefferson County Stormwater Management Ordinance, which will be addressed after the solar facilities amendment.

-The JCC has scheduled a public hearing on file #ZTA19-03, an amendment to the JC Zoning and Land Development, to be held virtually (online) at 1 p.m. on Friday, September 11, 2020.
+The JCC held a public hearing virtually (online) on file #ZTA19-03, an amendment to the JC Zoning and Land Development on Friday, September 11, 2020.

 JCV recommends the County Commission revise the zoning ordinance guidelines modifying the proposed principal permitted use to a conditional use process.